SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. By default time and date is configured and prints are observed on serial console.
+2. By default, time and date is configured and prints are observed on serial console.
-3. After successful program execution the prints in serial console looks as shown below.
+3. After successful program execution, the prints in serial console looks as shown below.

     ![Figure: Introduction](resources/readme/output.png)

+> **Note:**
+>
+> - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
+If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
+Then, copy the necessary code from the driver handler to your custom interrupt handler.